Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-18-THM-Log-Operations.md

 **Q1: Which of the given log purposes would be suitable to measure the cost of using a service?**

-*Cost of services is usually this concern.*
+*Hint: Cost of services is usually this concern.*

 <details>
   <summary>Spoiler warning: Answer</summary>